LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 method.
 Team shared memory enables threads in a given team to have shared access to a shared memory buffer.
 Loops are then assigned to either teams or threads based on the GPU execution policy.
-Under the CUDA/HIP nomenclature, teams correspond to blocks while, in SYCL nomenclature teams correspond to workgroups.
+Under the CUDA/HIP nomenclature, teams correspond to blocks while, in SYCL, nomenclature teams correspond to workgroups.

 In a host execution environment teams and thread parameters in the ``RAJA::LaunchParams`` struct have no effect in execution and may be